27 Fun Growth Mindset Activities for Kids & Adults

 Now, because her childhood home life reinforced the value of getting out of her comfort zone, she has a much easier time doing so as an adult.

-11. Create Growth Mindset Affirmations
+11. Use Growth Mindset Affirmations

 Affirmations have the power to change your thinking over time.
 So, use them to change your mindset.
 Try one of these affirmations: